• Skip to primary navigation

 Instructions

-• In a large bowl, whisk together the gluten free flour, cocoa powder, baking soda and salt.
+• In a large bowl, whisk together the 1 ¾ cups gluten free flour, ¼ cup cocoa powder, ½ teaspoon baking soda and ¼ teaspoon kosher salt.
 Set aside.

-• In a small bowl, using a spoon, mix together the cornstarch and water until it is thin and watery.
+• In a small bowl, using a spoon, mix together the 2 heaping tablespoons cornstarch and 3 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.
 Set aside.

-• In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the butter or vegan baking stick and 1 cup granulated sugar until creamy.
+• In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the ½ cup unsalted butter or vegan baking stick and 1 cup granulated sugar until creamy.
 About 1-2 minutes.

-• Then slowly beat in the cornstarch water mixture, milk, red food coloring and vanilla until combined.
+• Then slowly beat in the cornstarch water mixture, 2 tablespoons milk, 1 tablespoon red food coloring and 1.5 teaspoons pure vanilla extract until combined.
 It will look chunky and that’s normal.

 • With the mixer on low speed, slowly beat in the gluten free flour mixture a little at a time until just combined.
 Use a spatula to scrape down the sides and combine.